 In energy intensive industries, like glass, steel, and cement, old and inefficient units are facing closures, while new investments in large-scale production facilities, as well as integration of production processes (in steel) is taking place, said the report.

-It further said consumers are becoming more aesthetically aware and it had increased competition in wood and paints
+It further said consumers are becoming more aesthetically aware and it had increased competition in wood and paints industry.

 Chipboard is substituting plywood because of its multiple colour and design options, as well as lower prices.